khanfarabi/ExplainableAI/README.md

-In order to check how our embedding based lime  generated both relational and non-relational explanations, the following command format needs to be executed:
+In order to check how our embedding based lime  generated both relational and non-relational explanations, the following command format needs to be executed for explanations.py file in Explanation_visualization folder :

             python  explanations.py data query